Kant1-0/hacktheweb/README.md

 https://developer.mozilla.org

 ### Into Production *[WORKFLOW]*
 Create large app at scale can be a pain... especially when you only focus on what tutorials teach you.
 Actually - eg with react - they tend to show you a workflow that works with one single page app.
-Here are alternativs that will help you build large app at scale
+Here are alternativs that will help you:

+- *Build large app at scale*

 https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1

 http://engineering.kapost.com/2016/01/organizing-large-react-applications/
 You may consider to structure your project by features, instead of by type.

-And do I need redux ?
+- *And do I need redux ?*

 https://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559#35415559